hasancskn38/Sharkie/README.md

 ## What I Learned

 Throughout this project, I gained valuable insights into object-oriented programming and game logic.
 Designing even a simple game highlighted the complexity involved.
-As a gamer, it deepened my appreciation for the intricacies of game development.
+As a gamer, it deepened my appreciation for the complexity of game development and development in general.
 Additionally, the OOP concepts learned here proved beneficial when later delving into Angular.

 ## Potential Improvements

 Here are some ideas to enhance the game:

-- Add more levels.
+- Add more levels
-- Introduce different difficulty levels.
+- Introduce different difficulty levels
+- Go deeper in the game logic

 Feel free to contribute and make Sharkie even more exciting!